nwutils/nw-builder/README.md

 | [@nwutils/getter](packages/getter) | Get NW.js and related binaries for Linux, MacOS and Windows.   |
 | [@nwutils/runner](packages/runner) | Run NW.js and related binaries for Linux, MacOS and Windows.   |

+[@nwutils/test-coverage](packages/test-coverage) is a private, unpublished package holding a CI helper script - not part of the public package set above.

 ## Development

 ```sh